Skip to main content

 The cost of an OUI is US$100.
 This is a one-time fee.

-DevAddrs are issued in blocks of 8 and cost US$100 per devAddr for a total of $800.
+DevAddrs are issued in blocks of 8 and cost US$12.50 per devAddr for a total of $100.
 DevAddrs are also purchased as a one-time fee.
-DevAddrs are only required if a NedID is not already retained from the LoRa Alliance.
+DevAddrs are only required if a NetID is not already obtained from the LoRa Alliance.

-A minimum of 35,000,000 ($35 USD) Data Credits must be held in the escrow account associated with the OUI.
-DC are consumed in proportion to the network traffic transfered1.
-If the DC balance drops below 35M, device traffic to the routes associated with the OUI will halt.
+A minimum of 3,500,000 Data Credits ($35 USD) must be held in the escrow account associated with the OUI.
+DC are consumed in proportion to the network traffic transferred1.
+If the DC balance drops below 3.5M, device traffic to the routes associated with the OUI will halt.

 Purchasing OUI and devAddr Slab

 Currently, the purchasing of OUIs and devAddrs must be done by contacting the Helium Foundation.
-In the future, these registrations will be will be self-service.
+In the future, these registrations will be self-service.

-As an alternate to purchasing a devAddr slab, it is also an option to retain a netID from the LoRa Alliance and use it in a roaming configuration.
+As an alternate to purchasing a devAddr slab, it is also an option to obtain a NetID from the LoRa Alliance and use it in a roaming configuration.
 An OUI and data credits are required in either scenario.

-Before purchasing an OUI and devAddr Slab, you will need to do the following.
+Before purchasing an OUI and devAddr slab, create the following:

 Install The Config Service CLI